-So as a swimmer and as a somewhat expert in water treatment, when I started my company, WaterMan, along with a friend, the focus was on helping local pool owners keep their pools clean.
-In this article, I will be taking you through the importance of pool chlorine tablets for your equipment and how you can add it to the water.
+As a swimmer and as a somewhat expert in water treatment, when I started my company, WaterMan, along with a friend, the focus was on helping local pool owners keep their pools clean.
+In this article, I will be taking you through the importance of pool chlorine tablets for your equipment and how you can add them to the water.
 It’s easier than you thought!

 Why Should You Use Chlorine Tablets?

 Chlorine is one of the most commonly used pool sanitizers.
-Not only in smaller private pools but even commercial pools use chlorine frequently to keep their pool crystal clear.
+Small private pools and even commercial pools use chlorine frequently to keep their pool crystal clear.
 It is not very expensive, easily available in stores, and also awfully easy to administer.
 In my experience, chlorine is a must for maintaining a pool’s hygiene.
 It kills viruses, algae, and infections and will keep you and anyone else swimming in your pool protected from diseases.

 Types of Chlorine Tablets